Company officers

 Report on Corporate Governance and Ownership Structure

-As at 31 December 2021, the majority of Directors possess the requirements of independence both under the terms of the combined provisions of Articles 147‐ter, paragraph 4, and 148, paragraph 3, of the CFA, and under the terms of Recommendation no. 7 of the Corporate Governance Code.
+As at 24 April 2025, the date on which the current Board of Directors was appointed by the Shareholders' Meeting of IREN S.p.A., the majority of Directors (11 of them) possess the independence requirements both pursuant to the combined provisions of Articles 147-ter, paragraph 4, and 148, paragraph 3, of the Consolidated Law on Finance (TUF), and pursuant to Recommendation No. 7 of the Corporate Governance Code.

 The Board of Directors assesses the independence of its members with regard to the principle of substance over form.
-The independence of directors is assessed by the Board of Directors on appointment, and thereafter on an at least annual basis, or when significant circumstances occur for the purposes of independence during their mandate.
-The outcome of the Board’s assessments is disclosed to the market, with the methods identified in the Code.
+The independence of Directors is assessed by the Board of Directors upon appointment and, subsequently, at least annually or whenever circumstances arise during the term of office that may affect their independence.
+The outcome of the Board’s assessments is disclosed to the market in accordance with the procedures set out in the Corporate Governance Code.

 Lead indipendent director

-In order to conform its governance model to the recommendations contained in the Corporate Governance Code, at the beginning of its term of office, the Board of Directors of Iren S.p.A. appointed the following Board committees of an investigative and advisory/propositional nature: the Remuneration and Appointments Committee (RAC), the Control, Risk and Sustainability Committee (CRSC) and, in compliance with the Regulation on Related Party Transactions adopted by Consob the Related Party Transactions Committee (RPTC).
+In order to conform its governance model to the recommendations contained in the Corporate Governance Code, the current Board of Directors, ensuring continuity with the approach adopted during previous Board mandates, appointed, at its meeting held on 24 April 2025, the following Board Committees of an investigative and advisory/propositional nature: the Remuneration and Appointments Committee (RAC), the Control, Risk and Sustainability Committee (CRSC) and, in compliance with the Consob Regulation on Related Party Transactions, the Related Party Transactions Committee (RPTC).

-The functioning of the Remuneration and Appointments Committee and the Control, Risk and Sustainability Committee are governed by specific Regulations (adopted by the Board of Directors on 1 August 2018 and 5 April 2019 respectively).
+The functioning of the Remuneration and Appointments Committee and the Control, Risk and Sustainability Committee is governed by specific Regulations (both last updated by the previous Board of Directors at its meeting held on 18 December 2024).

 Remuneration and Appointments Committee (RAC)

-The Remuneration and Appointments Committee is a body providing consultation and draws up proposals, which the Board of Directors has assigned the duties detailed in the Regulation approved by the Board of Directors on 1 August 2018.
+The Remuneration and Appointments Committee is a consultative and advisory body to which the Board of Directors has assigned the duties detailed in the above-mentioned Regulation.

 Composition